Did the call for Inclusion Riders help make Hollywood more diverse?

 A year later, Fast Company asked the coauthors if they believed the inclusion rider was moving the needle in Hollywood.
 Smith says it has helped to diversify the industry.
 “Warner Bros. has taken a leadership position on this topic and instituted a policy for inclusion across TV and film,” Smith points out.
 “Without the inclusion rider and, most importantly, Michael B. Jordan’s leadership, that would not have happened,” she contends.

-Smith also notes that Ari Emanuel, the co-CEO of William Morris Endeavor (WME), and his team have created an inclusion rider policy for Endeavor Content.
+Smith also notes that Ari Emanuel, the CEO of Endeavor, and his team have created an inclusion rider policy for Endeavor Content.
 Cox DiGiovanni says, “What Alana Mayo [head of production and development at Outlier Society], Phil Sun [partner at WME], and Minhal Baig’s film Hala have done with the seeds we helped plant is inspiring.”

 Kotagal adds actress Brie Larson, and the expansion of the discussion to Warner Media’s diversity and inclusion policy, to the growing list of people and companies that have used or been influenced by the inclusion rider.